Higgs-like pair amplitude dynamics in superconductor-quantum dot hybrids: Real-time diagrammatic transport theory

 \section{Real-time diagrammatic transport theory}

 In order to describe the dynamics of the superconducting pair amplitude induced on the quantum dot by the coupling to the superconducting reservoirs, we make use of a real-time diagrammatic approach~\cite{konig_zero-bias_1996,konig_resonant_1996,konig_quantum_1999} in its extension to superconducting leads~\cite{governale_real-time_2008,governale_erratum:_2008,kamp_phase-dependent_2019}.
 It allows us to describe arbitrary nonequilibrium situations, to take into account the Coulomb interaction on the quantum dot exactly and to perform a systematic perturbation expansion in the tunnel couplings.
 The real-time diagrammatic approach is based on the idea to integrate out the noninteracting reservoir degrees of freedom and to describe the quantum dot degrees of freedom in terms of a reduced density matrix $\rho_\text{red}$ with matrix elements $P^{\chi_1}_{\chi_2}=\bra{\chi_1}\rho_\text{red}\ket{\chi_2}$.
-Here, $\chi_{1,2}$ denote the eigenstates of the quantum dot Hamiltonian, i.e. the empty dot $\ket{0}$, the dot occupied with a spin-up electron $\ket{\up}$ or a spin-down electron $\ket{\down}$ and the doubly occupied dot $\ket{d}$.
+Here, $\chi_{1,2}$ denote the eigenstates of the quantum-dot Hamiltonian, i.e. the empty dot $\ket{0}$, the dot occupied with a spin-up electron $\ket{\up}$ or a spin-down electron $\ket{\down}$ and the doubly occupied dot $\ket{d}$.
+We remark that the formulation of the real-time diagrammatics in Ref.~\cite{governale_real-time_2008,governale_erratum:_2008} also explicitly accounts for the number of Cooper pairs in the leads.
+This particle-number conserving formulation is required to properly describe situations in which a bias voltage is applied between superconducting leads.
+Since we focus on a situation where all superconducting leads are at the same electrochemical potential, we can simplify the description and drop the number of Cooper pairs in the leads.
 The time evolution of the reduced density matrix is given by a generalized master equation of the form \begin{widetext}

 \end{widetext} The first term on the right-hand side describes the coherent evolution of the quantum dot system.
 The second term arises due to the dissipative coupling to the superconducting reservoirs.
 The generalized transition rates $W^{\chi_1\chi'_1}_{\chi_2\chi'_2}$ are evaluated as irreducible self-energy blocks of the quantum dot propagator on the Keldysh contour.
 In the following, we will take into account tunneling processes up to first order in the tunnel coupling only.
 This accounts for both, normal tunneling processes as well as Andreev processes.
 The latter give rise to the superconducting proximity effect on the quantum dot and induce a finite superconducting pair amplitude on the dot.
 We emphasize though that there is no Josephson current through the quantum dot due to first-order processes.
 The latter require a coherent charge transfer between the two superconducting leads and can, therefore, occur only in second and higher order processes~\cite{kamp_phase-dependent_2019}.